 - Get back iMovie files with original quality, including both videos and audios

 - Fully compatible with Mac OS X 10.11 El Capitan

 FIRSTLY, stop using the hard drive that used to stored the deleted or lost iMovie projects to increase the possibility of recovery.
 If the lost iMovie files are overwritten, they’re gone forever!

 Step 1.
 Select recovery mode to recover iMovie files

 To restore deleted iMovie projects from emptied Trash, select “Trash” under the “Select location” tab, or other drive disks your iMovie movie saved.
 Then simply click “Start” to commence the scan.

 Step 2.
 Choose the drive/volume where your iMovie files lost and scan

 Then you need to choose the partition or volume that your iMovie projects lost from, and click Scan button to search it.

 A quick scan will get started as soon as possible.
 Once the scan process completed, you can preview the found files.
-If you can not find your lost iMovie project, you can enable “All – Around Recovery” on the left-bottom from the screen, while it takes longer time to find more files deeply.
+If you can not find your lost iMovie project, you can enable “All-Around Recovery” on the left-bottom of the screen, while it takes a longer time to find more files deeply.

 Step 3.
 Restore trashed iMovie files